 But, it’s a great language to set up a proof of concept, and the ability to create something out of nothing and to prove that it works, is a skill that I think most data scientists ought to have.

 The last skill on my list I call cleverness, or the creativity to do all these things on a deadline or on constrained resources.

 The difference between research scientists in academia and Data Scientists in the real world, is that scientists in academia (given funding) have all the time in the world to figure out problems.
 The whole point of academia is to move the boundary of knowledge forward at all cost.

-The goal of a Data Scientist in a startup or a tech company, is to move the product forward at minimal cost, yesterday.
+The goal of a Big Data Scientist in a startup or a tech company, is to move the product forward at minimal cost, yesterday.
 So the ability to take on deadlines, constrained resources – even your company’s political climate – and push a product out in a reasonable amount of time is a really important skill.
 The best big data scientists will internalize this important trait and always be ready to meet and overcome these important business demands and obstacles.

 A little something extra

 If you want more information on what being a Data Scientist means or how to build Data Science teams, O’Reilly has three great pamphlets:

 - Analyzing the Analyzers is a meta analysis of the 21 different types of Data Scientists

 - Building Data Science Teams is a great tutorial on how to build a data science team once you’ve identified in your company that data is something you want to double down on